Graduate Certificate in Hispanic Linguistics

 Target Audience

-The target audience is degree-seeking master’s and doctoral students in the College and Graduate School of Arts and Sciences at the University of Virginia.
+The target audience is Spanish-speaking, degree-seeking master’s and doctoral students in the College and Graduate School of Arts and Sciences at the University of Virginia.

 Time to Complete